Tips to make the most out of your Engagement Session

 COLORS : Avoid bright reds, neons, bright oranges (they reflect color onto skin and can be difficult to edit!)

 PATTERNS SMALLER THAN A QUARTER : Avoid tiny patterns because they cause something called “Chromatic Aberration” in imaging.
 This can also apply to men's clothing, and can show up as a "busy" distraction, diverting the attention away from your connection together as a couple.
-It is particularly noticeable during movement in a video.
+It can show up in photos and is also particularly noticeable during movement in a video.

-STRIPES : Stripes are very hard to pull off.
+STRIPES : Stripes are very hard to pull off in an engagement shoot setting.
 I've seen it done but use discretion.

 TOO MUCH OUTFIT HEAVINESS : If one of you is wearing very dark jeans, the other may want to wear lighter pants.
-If one of you is wearing a navy top, the other shouldn’t wear a dark/heavy colored top.
-Alternating the “heaviness” of your outfits can make your video look more balanced.
+If one of you is wearing a navy top, the other should not wear a dark/heavy colored top.
+Alternating the “heaviness” of your outfits can make your photos/video look more balanced.

-MISMATCHED STYLES : It can look a bit awkward in if one of you is dressed up and the other is casual.
+MISMATCHED STYLES : It can come across disjointed if one of you is dressed up and the other is casual.

 OTHER THINGS TO AVOID : Tennis shoes, Graphic tees, Bold logos on shirts, Hair Ties on your Wrist, Sunglasses & Baseball Hats.